rosariorussell/portfolio/content/_index.md

 </p>

 <p>
-Building <a href="http://www.topcofounder.com/">TopCofounder</a>, a unique “Startup as a Service” model that offers equity for startups on a monthly subscription basis.
+Owner of <a href="http://www.topcofounder.com/">TopCofounder</a>, a virtual CFO service.
+In addition to full service accounting, we partnered with marketing and dev shops to offer a unique “Startup as a Service” model to angel investors.
+We offer equity in the startups we build on a monthly subscription basis.
 More details <a href="/blogs/2019-10_topcofounder_startup_as_a_service/">here</a>.
 </p>

 <br/>